birdhimself/astroneer-docker/README.md

 ## Making yourself admin

-shutdown the server (`docker compose stop`) and edit the file `AstroServerSetting.ini` located in `./saves/Config/WindowsServer`.
+Shutdown the server (`docker compose stop`) and edit the file `AstroServerSettings.ini` located in `./saved/Config/WindowsServer`.
 Change the value of `OwnerName` to your Steam name and make sure `OwnerGuid` is set to `0`.
 It should look like this:

 ```ini
 OwnerName=My Steam Username